Esri/utility-network-sdk/README.md

 The utility network is a new network model intended to support utility solutions.
 It comes with a pre-defined and extensible data model that is optimized for solutions and applications.

 Access an overview of the Utility Network SDK classes.
-Download code snippets (coming soon) for authored add-ins to extend utility network functionality and capabilities.
+Download code snippets for authored add-ins to extend utility network functionality and capabilities.

 The described SDK will evolve in future releases based upon additional knowledge gained, user feedback, and platform expansion.